Charcoal vs. Gas Grilling: Which Is Healthier?

 Control Your Heat

 Higher heat will not cook your meat faster.
 It will most likely just result in charred food.
-This charing is referred to as the maillard reaction which results in the production of a carcinogenic substance known as acrylamide.
-You want to maintain a low to medium heat of around 300 degrees for a healthier meal.
+This charring is referred to as the maillard reaction which results in the production of another carcinogenic substance known as acrylamide.
+You want to maintain a low to medium heat of around 300 degrees for a healthier meal since acrylamide can be very toxic and cause adverse health effects that affect genetics, neurons, reproduction, and human development.

 Frequent Flipping